2013 North Indian Ocean cyclone season: Depression BOB 03

 A low-pressure area formed over the Bay of Bengal on July 29.
-It intensified gradually, and the IMD classified the storm as a Depression in the early hours of July 30.
+It intensified gradually, and the IMD would classify the storm as a depression in the early hours of July 30.
 The system made landfall between Balasore, Odisha and Digha, West Bengal by the same evening at peak winds of 45 km/h and a minimum central pressure of 990 mbar.
-Spending an entire day inland, the depression weakened into a well-marked low-pressure area on August 1 over the state of Madhya Pradesh in India.
+Spending a day inland, the depression weakened, degenerating into a well-marked low-pressure area on August 1 over the state of Madhya Pradesh in India.

 The storm's precursor brought heavy rainfall to coastal Bangladesh.
 30,000 people were marooned as a result of the following severe floods in Kalapara Upazila.
 In India, a Storm Warning Signal-3 was hoisted in the ports of Odisha, and fishermen were cautioned against venturing into the sea.
-Chicholi in Madhya Pradesh received 280 mm of rainfall in 24 hours on August 1, 2013.
+Chicholi in Madhya Pradesh received 280 mm of rainfall in 24 hours due to the depression.

-Land Depression 01
+Depression LAND 01

 A monsoonal low-pressure area formed over the Bay of Bengal on August 16.
 It gradually intensified, organizing itself into a Depression in the early hours of August 20 over coastal West Bengal and adjoining northern Odisha and Jharkhand.
 Over the next few days, the storm moved west-northwestward, before weakening into a well-marked low-pressure area on August 23.

 The depression brought heavy rainfall to coastal West Bengal.
 Kolkata received 206 mm of rainfall over a span of three days, the wettest spell of the monsoon season, causing flooding.
 At least four people were reported to have been killed across the state due to rain-related events.
 The system's precursor low caused authorities to raise cautionary signal number 3, at all maritime ports of Bangladesh.
 Pachmarhi in Madhya Pradesh received 500 mm of rainfall in 72 hours.